 The output file of a digitised cine film will be in MPG4 format and the resolution will be 1440x1080.
 After doing the digitisation, I will also change the frame rate (FPS) of the films, so that the digitised file plays at the correct speed on digital platforms (i.e. laptops, iPads, desktop computers, tablets, mobiles, etc).
 Please note that, at the moment, it is just silent 8mm cine films (Standard/Regular and Super 8) that I am able to digitise.

-£10 for one hour of video transferred (plus the cost of return postage and package for the video/s, for orders under £50).
+£10 for one hour of video transferred (plus the cost of return postage and packing of the video/s, for orders under £100).

 £0.50 per slide image for 1 to 100,